 Emily joined SPES’s team of Environmental Educators in the fall of 2016, following two dedicated seasons as an Eco Ranger, among a variety of other SPES volunteer roles.
 With a BA from UBC in Geography: Environment & Sustainability, and Sociology, and a certificate in Creative Writing from SFU, Emily is particularly interested in the societal narratives we tell about the environment.
 She brings a varied approach to SPES’ Environmental Education team, with experience in scientific field research, environmental education, and creative writing mentoring.
 As a life-long Girl Guides of Canada member and leader, being immersed in the forests of coastal BC is where Emily first found her passion for the environment, sustainability, and wildlife.
 She is excited to facilitate that connection between students and nature in beautiful Stanley Park.

-Hailing from the tropics of the Philippines, Dannie brings the experience of birds and geckos in the house and camping in the rainforest.
-Moving to BC opened doors for her love of biology, first with UBC’s Natural Resource Conservation B.Sc. program followed by bird surveys in Ladner, fending off polar bears in the high Arctic, and all manner of invasive species wrangling in between.
-Her first stint in nature interpretation was a work term at A Rocha Canada, and the tireless work of connecting people with nature stuck with her since.
+Hailing from the Philippine tropics, Dannie brings the experience of birds and geckos in the house and camping in the rainforest.
+Her love for living things flourished in the move to Canada through UBC’s Natural Resource Conservation B.Sc. program, bird surveys in Ladner, fending off polar bears in the high Arctic, and all manner of invasive species wrangling in between.
+She found a calling to nature interpretation through summer work with A Rocha Canada, and the tireless work of connecting people with nature stuck with her since.

-Dannie joined SPES mid-2016 and is thankful for the loveliest workplace in the world.
-In her spare time, she reverts to a bookworm, tackles the yarn arts, studies creation care theology, and learns obscure martial arts.
+Dannie joined SPES mid-2016 and is thankful for the grandest workplace in the world.
+In her spare time, she devours books, tackles the yarn arts, studies creation care theology, and learns obscure martial arts.

 Alyx joined the SPES team in April 2017.
 While completing a Bachelor of Environmental Studies at the University of Waterloo, she developed an interest in the way cities and natural areas interact.
 She took on a variety of co-op and volunteer positions that taught her about environmental education, GIS mapping for international development, and event planning for the university.
 After graduating and yearning to explore, she moved to Asia which introduced her to the ocean and fresh mountain air.
 She’s excited to be back on home turf with a greater appreciation of Canada’s natural diversity and the opportunity to explore the west coast.
 In her spare time, she likes cooking elaborate dishes, enjoying some fresh air, and getting lost in new places.